dilara444/TechLabsDUS_WineNot/README.md

 #### Numpy
 - Purpose: Numpy is a fundamental library for numerical computing in Python.
 It provides support for large, multi-dimensional arrays and matrices, along with mathematical functions.
-- Usage Example: Numpy is essential for scientific computing, linear algebra, and statistical operations.
+- Usage: The Numpy library was useful for sorting and calculating values.
+The library itself is essential for scientific computing, linear algebra, and statistical operations.
 It’s commonly used for array manipulation and mathematical computations.

    > import numpy as np

 #### Seaborn
 - Purpose: Seaborn is a statistical data visualization library built on top of Matplotlib.
 It simplifies creating attractive and informative statistical plots.
-- Usage Example: Seaborn can generate beautiful visualizations for exploring relationships between variables, distribution plots, and regression plots.
+- Usage: For data vizualisation besindes basic histograms, barplots etc, we used Seaborn.
+It can generate beautiful visualizations for exploring relationships between variables, distribution plots, and regression plots.

   > import seaborn as sns

 #### SciPy
 - Purpose: SciPy is an ecosystem of libraries for scientific and technical computing.
 It includes modules for optimization, integration, interpolation, and statistical functions.
 - Usage Example: You can use SciPy for advanced statistical analysis, hypothesis testing, and solving mathematical problems.
 The provided code snippet installs SciPy and imports relevant functions.

    > import sys

   > !{sys.executable} -m pip install scipy